NawrozHaseen/VAE-for-Hybrid-Music-Clustering/README.md

 **Tasks**:

-- `Data Download and Manifest Creation`: Download audio files and metadata, and create a manifest.
+- `Data Download and Manifest Creation`: Download audio files, lyrics, transcriptions and metadata, and create a manifest.

 - `Feature Extraction`: Extract basic audio features like MFCC and lyrics embeddings.